Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Michigan State and its opponents have combined to score more than 60 points in five of 12 games this season.
+- Michigan State and its opponents have gone over the current 60-point total in five of 12 games (41.7%) this season.

-- The combined points per game average of the two teams, 74.9, is 14.9 points above Thursday's over/under.
+- Thursday's total is 14.9 points lower than the two team's combined 74.9 points per game average.

-- The 48.8 combined points per game that these two squads have allowed this season are 11.2 fewer than the 60 total in this contest.
+- These two squads combine to surrender 48.8 points per game, 11.2 fewer than this contest's over/under.

-- The average total in Spartans games this season is 55, five points fewer than Thursday's over/under of 60 .
+- Spartans games have an average total of 55 points this season, five fewer than Thursday's over/under.

 - The 60-point over/under in this game is equal to the average total in Panthers games this season.